andsouth44/junos_upgrader/README.md

 junos_upgrader has 3 main parts:

-* RPC Caller module - a repository of methods to call PyEZ RPCs.
+* RPC Caller module - a repository of methods, based on cli commands, that call the equivalent PyEz RPCs.
-* RPC Processor module - a repository of methods that call RPCs from the RPC Caller module and process the RPC call responses as required.
+* RPC Processor module - a repository of methods that call methods from the RPC Caller module and process the RPC call responses as required.
-* Upgraders - a set of upgraders for different purposes, e.g. dual RE device processor, single RE device processor etc. Each upgrader runs a series of RPC Processor calls to achieve the required upgrade steps for the device being upgraded.
+* Upgraders - a set of upgraders for different purposes, e.g. dual RE device processor, single RE device processor etc. Each upgrader runs a series of RPC Processor methods to achieve the required upgrade steps for the device being upgraded.

 ### How to use junos_upgrader

 * Clone the repo
-* Develop a new Upgrader module or pick an existing Upgrader module that matches your requirements
+* Pick an existing Upgrader module that matches your requirements or develop a new Upgrader
-* Populate the input file
+* Populate the input files as appropriate
 * Run the upgrader from CLI - "python3 upgrader_name"

 Each upgrader should include the following flags: